buildpacks/spec/buildpack.md

 - MAY read the detect environment as defined in the [Environment](#environment) section.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY receive a TOML-formatted [Build Plan](#build-plan-(toml)) on `stdin`.
-- MAY contribute to the Build Plan by writing zero or more files to `<platform>/plan/`.
+- MAY contribute to the Build Plan by writing zero or more files to `<plan>`.
 - MUST set an exit status code as described in the [Buildpack Interface](#buildpack-interface) section.

 For each `/bin/detect`, the Build Plan received on `stdin` MUST be a map derived from the combined Build Plan contributions of all previous `/bin/detect` executables.
-In order to make an individual contribution to the Build Plan, a `/bin/detect` executable MUST write a file to `<platform>/plan/<name>` such that `<name>` is the desired top-level key and the file contents are the desired top-level value.
+In order to make an individual contribution to the Build Plan, a `/bin/detect` executable MUST write a file to `<plan>/<name>` such that `<name>` is the desired top-level key and the file contents are the desired top-level value.

 The lifecycle MUST construct this map such that the top-level values from later buildpacks override the entire top-level values from earlier buildpacks.
 The lifecycle MUST NOT include any changes in this map that are contributed by optional buildpacks that returned non-zero exit statuses.